1 shot at major Southern California shopping mall

 The incident prompted the lockdown of a nearby middle school.

 The mall has more than 250 stores.
+A spokeswoman for the mall's owner, the Simon Property Group, did not immediately have a comment.